100 best rock albums of all time

 - Year: 1997

-Ahead of the release of "OK Computer," recording company EMI predicted low sales and said the album would be hard to market.
-But the album was internationally popular, hailed by critics, and awarded best alternative music album at the Grammys in 1998.
+Ahead of the release of "OK Computer," Radiohead's U.S. label Capital Records predicted low sales and said the album would be hard to market.
+But the album—with its themes of distrust in technology and politics—was internationally popular, hailed by critics, and awarded Best Alternative Music Performance at the Grammys.